Running and Knee Pain

 - Foam roll and warm up your joints before you run, stretch after.
 (Video on post-run stretching linked here).

 - Strengthen.
 Period.
-Hips/glutes, core, hamstrings and quads. (see video above!)
+Hips/glutes, core, hamstrings and quads. (see sample video here)

 - Braces are generally bulky and uncomfortable, and inhibit your running form.
 I'm not a fan, and they haven't been proven to work.
 If a basic compression sleeve (like this one) feels good to you that's fine, but know that external braces are not doing much for you.
 Your internal strength provides significantly more stability.

 - Kinesiotape.
 There is somewhat of an unknown effect (possibly placebo? research unclear so far) that makes people feel better with tape on.
 Tape won't hurt you, it's cheap and pretty easy to apply.
 It won't hinder your running form.
 If you like it, go for it.
 If you don't, it's not going to be the thing that makes or breaks you.
 My favorite brand is linked below.